Kansas City Nightclub Shooting Today : Kansas City Nightclub Shooting Claims Life Of Woman, Leaving Family In Mourning - Celebrities Deaths

-Kansas City nightclub shooting claims life of woman, leaving family in mourning today 2023.
+Woman’s death in Kansas City nightclub shooting leaves family in mourning today 2023.

-A memorial has been erected outside the Klymax Lounge in Kansas City following a shooting that left three people dead and two injured.
-The victims were identified by police as Jason McConnell, Antoinette Branson and Clarence Henderson, while two others remain in hospital.
-The Branson family said that three of her children were now motherless.
-No suspect has been apprehended, and police have appealed for information.
-Meanwhile, a Clay County mother has been accused of killing her daughters.
+A memorial has been created outside a Kansas City nightclub after a mass shooting over the weekend.
+Three people were killed and two others injured.
+Police are still searching for a suspect and have asked anyone with information to come forward.
+One victim’s family said the violence needs to stop.

 Read Full story :Family mourns woman killed in Kansas City nightclub shooting/